Menu

 Davies, Emlyn Bartley

-I also believe that their parents were William & Lucy A. Davies (nee Bartley), who had married in the December quarter of 1911 at the Mold, Capel Pendref (Flintshire (Mold) A15/2/E10).
-There was another marriage in the same quarter of a Sarah Bartley who married a Thomas William, was she Laucy’s sister?
-(Mold, Capel Pendref (Flintshire (Mold) A15/2/E7).
+I also believe that their parents were William & Lucy A. Davies (nee Bartley), who had married in the December quarter of 1911 at Capel Pendref , Mold, (Flintshire (Mold) A15/2/E10).
+There was another marriage in the same place, in the same quarter of a Sarah Bartley who married a Thomas William, was she Lucy Ann’s sister?
+(Flintshire (Mold) A15/2/E7).
 Did they marry the same day, perhaps a double wedding?
 (Welsh Wesleyan Methodist Chapel, Mold. -Marriage registers – NO/29/1 – 1899 – 1910 and NO/29/2 – 1910 – 1921).

 I have to admit this is mostly conjecture, but Emlyn is seen on the Hawarden Grammar School Admissions Register E/GS/1/10:-

-I looked up the old address in Caergwrle – Haul Fryn on the 1939 National Register, and there were no Davies family members there then, so it strengthens my belief that his parents had died before then.
+I looked up the old address in Caergwrle – Haul Fryn, on the 1939 National Register, and there were no Davies family members there then.

 T/O from Landing Ground 224, outside Cairo, Egypt, for Malta but never arrived.
 The aircraft presumably came down in the Mediterranean or Western Desert, possibly as a result of a night fighter attack.